 The Bandwidth Statistics Summary section summarizes the values used to test whether each explanatory variable is statistically significant in each local model.
 These statistics include the optimal neighborhood (number of neighbors or distance band) of MGWR, the effective number of parameters, the adjusted significance level (alpha), and the adjusted critical value of pseudo-t-statistics.
 These values are used to create the fields related to statistical significance for each explanatory variable in the output features.
 The adjusted value of alpha is calculated by dividing the significance level (0.05) by the effective number of parameters; this controls the family-wise error rate (FWER) of the significance of the explanatory variables.
 The adjusted alpha is used as the significance level in a two-sided t-test with the effective number of degrees of freedom.

-The Multiscale Geographically Weighted Regression tool outputs a feature class that includes local diagnostics for each feature.
+The tool outputs a feature class that includes local diagnostics for each feature.
 These diagnostics include regression residuals, standardized residuals, predicted values of the dependent variable, intercept, explanatory variable coefficients, coefficient standard errors, coefficient pseudo-t statistics, coefficient significance, influence, Cook's D, Local R2, and condition number.
 For more details about these diagnostics, see How Geographically Weighted Regression works.

 The following charts are added to the Contents pane:

-- Relationship between Variables—A scatterplot matrix with up to 19 variables showing scatterplots and correlations between each of the explanatory variables.
+- Relationship between Variables—A scatterplot matrix, with 1 dependent variable and up to 9 explanatory variables, that shows the correlation between the dependent variable and each explanatory variable and the correlation between each pair of explanatory variables.
 Strong correlations between any pair indicate multicollinearity.

 - Distribution of Standardized Residual—A histogram of the standardized residuals.
 The standardized residuals should be normally distributed with mean zero and standard deviation one.